LeetLLM

 45 min readGoogle, Meta, OpenAI +310 key concepts

 Consider these two sentences: "The dog bit the man" and "The man bit the dog."
-Same words, completely different meanings, because word order matters.
-Humans take this for granted, but transformers have a surprising blind spot: the core attention mechanism treats both sentences identically.
+They use the same words but have completely different meanings because word order matters.
+Humans get this instantly, but transformers have a surprising blind spot: the core attention mechanism is "order-blind" and treats both sentences identically.
 To a transformer without position information, "The dog bit the man" and "man the bit dog The" look the same.

-This is called permutation invariance, and it means we need a way to tell the model where each word appears in a sequence.
-That's exactly what positional encoding does, and the choice of method directly determines how well a model handles long documents, conversations, and code.
-(If you haven't read about the attention mechanism yet, start there.
-It's the foundation this article builds on.)
+This is called permutation equivariance, and it means we need a way to tell the model where each word appears in a sequence.
+That's exactly what positional encoding does, and the choice of method directly determines how well a Large Language Model (LLM) handles long documents, conversations, and code.
+If you haven't read about the attention mechanism yet, start there.
+It's the foundation this article builds on.

 Self-attention computes: